austinche/sidejob/README.md

 * job:<jid> - Hash containing job state and configuration.
 All values are JSON encoded.
     * queue - queue name
     * class - name of class
+    * args - array of arguments passed to worker's perform method
     * status - job status
     * created_at - timestamp that the job was first queued
     * created_by - string indicating the entity that created the job.
 SideJob uses job:<jid> for jobs created by another job.